tencentyun/intlcloud-documents/yehe_doc/数据库/数据传输服务/数据迁移（NewDTS）/迁移至 MySQL/MySQL 迁移至 MySQL_intl_en.md

 <td>Select a type based on your scenario. <ul><li> Structural migration: Structured data such as databases and tables in the database will be migrated. </li><li>Full migration: The database/table structure and data of the entire database will be migrated.
 The migrated content will include only the existing data from the source database when the task is started, not incremental data written to the source database after the task is started. </li><li>Full + Incremental migration: The database/table structure and data of the entire database will be migrated.
 The migrated content will include the existing data from the source database when the task is started as well as the incremental data written to the source database after the task is started.
 If there are data writes to the source database during migration, and you want to smoothly migrate the data in a non-stop manner, select this type.</li></ul></td></tr>
 <tr>
 <td>Data Consistency Check</td>
-<td>If **Full + Incremental migration** is selected, you can perform data consistency check to carefully compare the data in the source and target databases after migration.
+<td>If <b>Full + Incremental migration</b> is selected, you can perform data consistency check to carefully compare the data in the source and target databases after migration.
-<ul><li>If **Full check** is selected, when the migration task enters the "incremental sync" step, the time lag between them is 0 seconds, and the data gap between the target and the source databases is 0 MB, DTS will automatically trigger a data consistency check task.</li><li>If **Full check** is not selected, you can manually trigger a check task when the task enters the "incremental sync" step.
+<ul><li>If <b>Full check</b> is selected, when the migration task enters the "incremental sync" step, the time lag between them is 0 seconds, and the data gap between the target and the source databases is 0 MB, DTS will automatically trigger a data consistency check task.</li><li>If <b>Full check</b> is not selected, you can manually trigger a check task when the task enters the "incremental sync" step.
 For more information, see <a href="https://intl.cloud.tencent.com/document/product/571/42724">Creating Data Consistency Check Task</a>.</li></ul></td></tr>
 <tr>
 <td>Migration Object</td>
 <td><ul><li>Entire instance: Migrate the entire database instance excluding the system databases such as `information_schema`, `mysql`, `performance_schema`, and `sys`.</li>
 <li>Specified objects: Migrate specified objects.</li></ul> </td></tr>
 <tr>
 <td>Advanced Migration Object</td>
-<td>Stored procedures, functions, triggers, and events can be migrated.
+<td>Procedures, functions, triggers, and events can be migrated.
-<ul><li>The migration of advanced objects is a one-time operation: only advanced objects already in the source database before the task start can be migrated, while those added to the source database after the task start will not be synced to the target database.</li><li>Stored procedures and functions will be migrated during **source database export**.
+<ul><li>The migration of advanced objects is a one-time operation: only advanced objects already in the source database before the task start can be migrated, while those added to the source database after the task start will not be synced to the target database.</li><li>Procedures and functions will be migrated during <b>source database export</b>.
 If there are no incremental migration tasks, triggers and events will be migrated when the task stops; otherwise, they will be migrated after you click <b>Done</b>, in which case the transition will take a longer time.
 </li>For more information, see <a href="https://intl.cloud.tencent.com/document/product/571/48484">Migrating Advanced Object</a>.</ul></td></tr>
 <tr>
 <td>Migrate Account</td>
 <td>Select this feature if you want to migrate the account information of the source database.</td></tr><tr>
 <td>Selected Object</td>
 <td><ul><li>Database/Table mapping (renaming) is supported.
-Hover over a database or table name, click the displayed **Edit** icon, and enter a new name in the pop-up window.</li><li>When advanced objects are selected for migration, we recommend you not rename databases/tables; otherwise, migration of the advanced objects may fail.</li><li>Online DDL temp tables can be migrated (through tools such as gh-ost or pt-online-schema-change).
-Click **Edit** of a table and select a temp table name in the pop-up window.
+Hover over a database or table name, click the displayed <b>Edit</b> icon, and enter a new name in the pop-up window.</li><li>When advanced objects are selected for migration, we recommend you not rename databases/tables; otherwise, migration of the advanced objects may fail.</li><li>Online DDL temp tables can be migrated (through tools such as gh-ost or pt-online-schema-change).
+Click <b>Edit</b> of a table and select a temp table name in the pop-up window.
 For more information, see <a href="https://intl.cloud.tencent.com/document/product/571/48481">Migrating Online DDL Temp Table</a>.</li><ul></td></tr>
 </tbody></table>

 5. On the task verification page, verify the task.
 After the verification is passed, click **Start Task**.
  - If the verification fails, fix the problem as instructed in [Check Item Overview](https://intl.cloud.tencent.com/document/product/571/42551) and initiate the verification again.
 You can skip certain check items by blocking them after the verification fails.
 Then, you need to initiate the verification again to continue the task.
     - Failed: It indicates that a check item fails and the task is blocked.
 You need to fix the problem and run the verification task again.